-The City of Morgan Hill and the Economic Development Team are deeply grateful for your efforts to shelter in place during these unprecedented times.
+The City of Morgan Hill and the Economic Development Team are deeply grateful for your efforts during these unprecedented times.
 We know how much this is affecting you and we recognize that the damage to some businesses is irreparable.

 Business Reopening Protocols and Information

 The City of Morgan Hill has put together reopening best practice guidelines for the following industries: office work spaces, restaurants, logistics/warehousing, manufacturing, retail and outdoor gardens.
 You can find the checklists Here.